 The Audit Committee had been formed in compliance with the governance rules stipulated in article no. 5-6 of corporate governance manual.
-The formation of the committee includes one independent member and the chairman of the committee is non-executive member and it includes also a member of educational, gualification and practical experience in the accounting and financial fields as below:
+The formation of the committee includes one independent member and the chairman of the committee is non-executive member and it includes also a member of educational, qualification and practical experience in the accounting and financial fields as below:

 Member Name Position Classification

+Haari Charrier Marahaa Na - Eva - vitina

 Hany Shawky Younis Member Non-Executive

 Marzouq Jassim Marzouq Boodai Member Non-Executive

 Yaan Mehdi Pavie Member Independent

 Krishnan Balakrishnan Secretary